Next: , Previous: , Up: mino [Contents][Index]

 Mino is a GNU software, part of the GnuDOS package.

-Mino is a text file editor for use with the GNU/Linux console/xterm.
-The idea was to provide a text editor that is user friendly and easy to use for those who came from DOS land.
-Having accustomed to SHIFT selecting text, using CTRL-shortcut keys and so on makes it hard for a regular Joe to dive in head first into GNU syntax.
-Mino provides multi-level experience, the level of complexity can be adjusted by the user: you want to use DOS-keys with a few basic GNU ones? you want to go with the full power of the GNU system?
+Mino is a text file editor for use with the GNU/Linux console/terminals.
+The idea is to provide a text editor that is user friendly and easy to use for those who came from a DOS background.
+Having accustomed to SHIFT-selecting text, using CTRL-shortcut keys and so on makes it hard for the regular Joe to dive in head-first into the GNU syntax.
+Mino provides a multi-level experience, the level of complexity can be adjusted by the user: you want to use DOS-keys with a few basic GNU ones? you want to go with the full power of the GNU system?
 All are options that are provided by the six levels of experience of mino:

 1. Newbie: All DOS shortcut keys, no GNU keys yet